Market Analysts see RLX Technology Inc ADR [RLX] gaining to $2.60. Time to buy?

 Sponsored

-Over the last 12 months, RLX stock rose by 29.60%.
-The one-year RLX Technology Inc ADR stock forecast points to a potential upside of 40.44.
-The average equity rating for RLX stock is currently 1.00, trading closer to a bullish pattern in the stock market.
+RLX Technology Inc. (“RLX Technology” or the “Company”) (NYSE: RLX), a leading branded e-vapor company in China, today announced that it will report its unaudited financial results for third quarter ended September 30, 2023, before the U.S. markets open on Monday, November 13, 2023.

+The results of the trading session contributed to over 9099943 shares changing hands.
+Over the past one week, the price volatility of RLX Technology Inc ADR stands at 6.31% while the volatility over the past one month is 5.38%.

-The market cap for the stock reached $1.63 billion, with 1.00 billion shares outstanding and 928.46 million shares in the current float.
-Compared to the average trading volume of 5.29M shares, RLX stock reached a trading volume of 4633180 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for RLX stock reached $1.66 billion, with 1.00 billion shares outstanding and 928.46 million shares in the current float.
+Compared to the average trading volume of 4.99M shares, RLX reached a trading volume of 9099943 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RLX shares is $2.72 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RLX stock is a recommendation set at 1.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.